 Kathryn Tucker Windham

 The Alabama Art book contains all these portraits and works by the featured artists, so it’s a great reference – I already had it, but they had more available at the museum.
 Fannie Flagg wrote the book’s introduction (“(Alabama is)…a land of voodoo, hillbilly music, blues, gospel, barbecue, fried catfish, gumbo, and pickled pigs’ feet…”) and Rick Bragg wrote the preface.

 The Shearwater Pottery and George Ohr pottery exhibits were *fabulous*.
 The George Ohr pieces were fascinating, and I loved the Shearwater pieces with the blue rain glaze, especially – Dancing Man vase (1939), Mammy and Child (1940), and Chesty Horse (1940).

 I have to mention two really clever artists the museum features in its permanent collection also:

-“Flight from Servitude” (1998), done by (Leslie Ann) Les Christensen is a pair of wings constructed with hundreds of spoons (another of her FFS pieces is shown here).
+“Flight from Servitude” (1998), done by (Leslie Ann) Les Christensen is a pair of wings constructed with hundreds of spoons.
 They also have a carrot cabinet by Craig Nutt, who is just endlessly clever.
 His vegetable-inspired furniture is amazing!